Whitleigh Community Primary School, Lancaster Gardens, Whitleigh, Plymouth, Devon, PL5 4AA

 Please feel free to look at the attached parents booklet available on this link ADVICE FOR PARENTS for suggestions how to support your child at home.

-Please feel free to contact Ms Havard on the number below with any queries you may have.
+Please feel free to contact Mrs O'Brien, on the number below with any queries you may have.

 Please explore the Plymouth Online Directory (POD) for additional advice and support.